rails/rails/guides/source/association_basics.md

 * [`collection.create!(attributes = {})`][`collection.create!`]
 * [`collection.reload`][]

+We'll discuss some of the common methods, but you can find an exhaustive list [here](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many).

 In all of these methods, `collection` is replaced with the symbol passed as the first argument to `has_many`, and `collection_singular` is replaced with the singularized version of that symbol.
 For example, given the declaration: